johannesjones/klang-coding-challenge/README.md

 # Klang Coding Challenge

 This project is a Next.js application that demonstrates various rendering methods including Static Generation (SSG), Server-Side Rendering (SSR), and Incremental Static Regeneration (ISR).
-The project also includes an API route that generates random strings, and a Cypress test suite for end-to-end testing.
+The project also includes an API route that generates random strings and a page that consumes it and displays the content, unit tests for the API route, the pages that displays its returned value and the static page.
+It also contains a Cypress test suite for end-to-end testing for all pages and navigation, especially for the ISR and SSR pages, since they were hard to test with Jest due to their async nature by default (more on that later).

 ## Table of Contents